 If you have an iPhone for your watch to pair to, then WearOS devices will work with your iPhone but with slightly reduced functionality.

-Android-friendly WearOS is worth considering as an option with your iPhone.
+Android-friendly WearOS watches are worth considering as an option with your iPhone.
 Although LIVE streaming of music will not work with Google Play Music.

 On the other hand most of the online music services will have apps that work on your iPhone to let you link and sync (subject to Geo availability).